 An SLA is a measuring instrument that determines the BPO company’s baseline performance levels.
 It includes a description of the services to be delivered and the criteria by which the services will be measured.

-In addition, the hiring and BPO company’s roles and obligations, the remedies and penalties for violation, and instructions in the case that the agreed-upon SLA has to be amended or adjusted.
+In addition, the hiring and BPO company’s roles and obligations, the remedies and service credits, and instructions in the case that the agreed-upon SLA has to be amended or adjusted.

 SLA call center

 The SLA call center is a set of internally defined criteria that management uses to make decisions.
 Decisions may be made and implemented based on these guiding factors to increase efficiency, save money, and improve customer satisfaction.

 Each call center must determine its own SLAs and how to best meet them.
 The call center service level is the rate at which the goals are accomplished.